rvvincelli/rvvincelli.github.io/_posts/9999-10-10-kafka-spark-intro.md

  * anything else throws an exception

 Let's focus now on the producer side, which we will show with the native Kafka APIs.
+All of the code is available [here](https://github.com/rvvincelli/kafkasparkexample).

 First what will our messages look like?
 Here is a little case class: case classes are immutable by default and are therefore a good pick for distributed messages - for example this is the rule in [Akka](http://akka.io/).